simoneSantoni/NLP-orgs-markets/week1/ps_1.md

 Here's the problem set due on May 26 (5:00 PM):

-watch the video: https://www.youtube.com/watch?v=bh9wM846bMA based on the insights emerging from the video, describe an NLP project that you'd like to carry out using the Reddit corpus (the scope of the project should be relevant from a business/economic/organizational perspective) There are no particular
+Watch the video: https://www.youtube.com/watch?v=bh9wM846bMA based on the insights emerging from the video, describe an NLP project that you'd like to carry out using the Reddit corpus (the scope of the project should be relevant from a business/economic/organizational perspective) There are no particular